jessedc/JCTiledScrollView/README.md

 ## About JCTiledScrollView

-JCTiledScrollView is a set of classes that wraps UIScrollView and CATiledLayer.
-It aims to simplify displaying large images and PDFs at multiple zoom scales.
-As the project evolves it's moving towards becoming a fully featured custom map view replacement with gestures and annotation support.
+JCTiledScrollView is a set of classes that wrap UIScrollView and CATiledLayer.
+The project to simplify displaying large images and PDFs at multiple zoom scales.
+As the project evolves it's moving towards becoming a fully featured custom map view replacement with gestures and annotations.

 Feature requests and pull-requests are most welcome.